 Think about the tide times and the currents - some beaches aren't suitable for swimming because currents like rip tides can easily catch out swimmers and drag them out to sea.

-It also helps to choose a flat, shallow beach, rather than one that slopes away very steeply to the sea, as when the tide comes in you could easily get out of your depth very quickly - on some beaches the water level changes by as much as 10 metres.
+It also helps to choose a flat, shallow beach, rather than one that slopes away very steeply to the sea.
+You wouldn't want to suddenly get out of your depth.

 Choose your time of year

-If you are going to swim in the UK, then it's wise to have a wetsuit, and it's essential if you want to swim in the colder months.
+If you are going to swim in the UK, then it's wise to have a wetsuit, especially in the colder months.

-Be aware of the tides and always know if the tide is coming in or out, and whether it's likely to be a high tide when you're at the beach.
+Whatever time you plan to swim, be aware of the tides and whether it's likely to be a high tide when you're at the beach.